Code-Institute-Submissions/Upon-Wonder/README.md

 wanted to activate the visitor in some way, making their visit more of an experience than just showing plain information straight ahead.
 I decided that I wanted to cover the index page with a picture of the band, with a simple text on it and a button that the visitor gets to press to enter the 'website'.
-The rest of the pages was going to have a footer with social links and a fixed navigationbar at the top with links to the other pages.
-This was going to be visible there at all time to make it possible to quickly navigate to another page at any time.
+The rest of the pages was going to have a footer at the bottom of the page with social links and a fixed navigationbar at the top with links to the other pages.
+The navigationbar was going to be visible there at all time to make it possible to quickly navigate to another page at any time.

 5. Surface plane: When all the structure of the site was set I just had to come up with the theme for the website.
     * I started with browsing [Unsplash](https://unsplash.com/) where I searched for potential images of people who looked like they could be in a band, and found [this](https://unsplash.com/photos/MkgeKMXCPnw) picture.
 After that I could finally decide the rest of the theme for the website.
     * To come up with the color scheme for the website I used the generating function of [Coolors](https://coolors.co/).
-    The colors I ended up with using the most for the entire page was the following:
+    The colors I ended up with using to reflect the bands image throughout the entire page was the following:
-    #0A014F (The dark blue color used in navbar and footer)
-    #DB3069 (The bright pink color used on all buttons)
+    #0A014F (The dark blue color used in navbar and footer) and #DB3069 (The bright pink color used on all buttons)
     * The logo was then made with the website [Hatchful](https://hatchful.shopify.com/onboarding/pick-space).
     * The two fonts that were used throughout the whole website was [Unica-One](https://fonts.google.com/specimen/Unica+One?query=unica+one) and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).